-1. Classes: There will be two lectures a week that will include films and artefact presentations.

-- 2. Attendance: Students need to attend all the classes and read the texts.
-We reserve the right to institute attendance sheets if persistent absenteeism is noted. - 3.
-Laptops are permitted for use during lectures but students found accessing other sites will be asked to take notes by hand.
-Recording of lectures by any device is prohibited - 4.
-Absences: Students are expected to attend all classes; if you expect to miss one or two classes, please use the University absence reporting website https://sims.rutgers.edu/ssra/ https://sims.rutgers.edu/ssra/ to indicate the date and reason for your absence.
-An email is automatically sent to me. - 5.
+- 1. Classes: There will be two lectures a week (see COURSE DESIGN) - 2.
+Attendance: Students need to attend all the classes, read the texts and watch the movies and clips. - 3.
+Absences: Students are expected to attend all synchronous classes but if this cannot be done, the lecture and PowerPoint will be available later on Sakai. - 4.
 Academic Integrity: This course follows the ethics and rules stated in the Rutgers University protocols.
 Cheating and plagiarism will not be tolerated and will be adjudicated by the proper authorities with the utmost seriousness.
 Cheating lowers the value of a Rutgers degree and the learning experience for all students.
 No form of cheating, including plagiarism, will be tolerated.
 One commits plagiarism when one represents the text or ideas of others as one's own creation.
 Please visit the website of the Rutgers Office of Academic Integrity (http://academicintegrity.rutgers.edu) for a fuller explanation of plagiarism and of the penalties for it.
 Convicted plagiarists will receive a disciplinary F in the course and possibly face expulsion from the University.